giampaolo/psutil/docs/index.rst

   .. method:: memory_info()

-     Return a namedtuple with variable fields depending on the platform representing extended memory information about the process.
+     Return a namedtuple with variable fields depending on the platform representing memory information about the process.
      The "portable" fields available on all plaforms are `rss` and `vms`.
      All numbers are expressed in bytes.
-     For more detailed memory stats use :meth:`memory_info_ex`.

      +---------+---------+-------+---------+------------------------------+
      | Linux   | OSX     | BSD   | Solaris | Windows                      |